federicogarzarelli/portfolio-allocation/README.md

 #### Strategy parameters
 * __reb_days__ Number of days (of bars) every which the portfolio is rebalanced.
 Default is 30 for daily data and 1 for yearly data.
 * __lookback_period_short__ Window to calculate the standard deviation of assets returns.
-Applies to strategies `riskparity` and `riskparity_nested`.
+Applies to strategy `riskparity` and derived strategies.
 Default is 20 for daily data and 10 for yearly data.
 * __lookback_period_long__ Window to calculate the correlation matrix of assets returns.
-Applies to strategies `riskparity` and `riskparity_nested`.
+Applies to strategies `riskparity` and derived strategies.
 Default is 120 for daily data and 10 for yearly data.
 * __moving_average_period__ Window to calculate simple moving average.
 Applies to strategies `trend_uniform`, `trend_riskparity`, `momentumtrend_uniform`  and `momentumtrend_riskparity`.
 Default is 252 for daily data and 5 for yearly data.
 * __momentum_period__ Window to calculate the momentum.
 Applies to strategies `absolutemomentum_uniform`, `relativemomentum_uniform`, `momentumtrend_uniform`, `absolutemomentum_riskparity`, `relativemomentum_riskparity`  and `momentumtrend_riskparity`.
 Default is 252 for daily data and 5 for yearly data.
 * __printlog__ If true a log is output in the terming.
 Default is True.